osoleve/Sudoku-Graph-Coloring-Julia/README.md

 `get_random_puzzle(s::Int=3, n::Int=33)` (where `s` is the Sudoku size and `n` is the number of squares to fill in) is guaranteed to generate a valid puzzle, but not guaranteed to generate a puzzle with a unique solution.
-Has been tested on sizes 3 and 4.

-- Generates 3-sudokus in under a second.
-- Usually takes <30s to generate 4-sudokus from scratch
-- Takes an indeterminate amount of time to create anything bigger (let me know if you manage to create one with it)

-`fast_4_sudoku(n::Int=100, t::Int=1000)` (where `n` is the number of squares to fill in, and `t` is the number of transformation steps) generates a 4-sudoku in under a second for `t<=1000` by taking one of the pre-generated 4-sudokus and applying `t` random validity-preserving transformations.
+Use `new_puzzle()` with the same arguments as `get_random_puzzle` to print directly.

+Generates sizes 2 and 3 from scratch.
+Uses validity-preserving transformations to speed up generation of sizes 4 and 5.

 `solve!(graph::SudokuGraph)` returns `false` if no valid solution exists for the supplied puzzle.

-For examples on how to format a puzzle for loading, check out `4Sudokus.jl` and `PuzzleIO.jl`
+For examples on how to format a puzzle for loading, check out `src/data` and `src/puzzle/io.jl`

 2 and 3-sudokus have an extra, simplified input method using a string: